Laurent Eketebi: Provincial government

-National government career
+National government

 Eketebi served as deputy director of the Office of the Head of State from December 1965 until 1969.
 From 1969 until 1970, he served as Ambassador Extraordinary and Plenipotentiary to Tanzania.
 From January to July 1971, he served as Ambassador to the Conseil de l'Entente with residence in Abidjan.

 On 2 July 1971 Eketebi was appointed Vice Minister of Foreign Affairs by President Mobutu.
 In July 1972 he was made State Commissioner of Transport and Communications.
 On 7 January 1975 he was dismissed from his post.
 Later that month Eketebi was stripped of the National Order of the Leopard and a criminal investigation was opened against him.
 The government accused him of misappropriating 14 million zaires, 58 million Belgian francs, and 727,000 United States dollars, and filed 48 charges of corruption and financial crimes against him.
 The Supreme Court of Justice dismissed his attempts in limini litis to halt the proceedings by claiming immunity under Amnesty Law no. 74/023 of 27 November 1974.
 He was convicted on several counts of misappropriation of public funds and his property was seized by the government.